Scifabric/pybossa-jujucharm/INSTALL-Vagrant-trusty.md

 ```
 juju status
 ```
-copy&paste the ip and setup IP Routing (NAT) with this command:
+copy&paste the ip here:
 ```
 sudo ./natpybossa.sh 10.0.3.x
 ```
 which will map the Juju-GUI to your localhost's port 7000.

 You can now view PyBossa in your browser:
 [https://localhost:7000](https://localhost:7000)